 3.6.
 Restrictions on School Activities

-Students who are suspended or expelled will not be allowed to participate in any school-sponsored activities, [including the prom or graduation exercises] if these occur during the period of suspension or expulsion.
+Students who are suspended or expelled will not be allowed to participate in any school-sponsored activities, if these occur during the period of suspension or expulsion.
 A parent or guardian may, for good cause, petition the school principal for permission for the student to participate in school-sponsored activities.
-If denied permission by the principal, the parent or guardian may appeal to the appropriate principal or superintendent.
+If denied permission by the Executive Director/Principal, the parent or guardian may appeal to the Executive Director/Principal or superintendent.
 If denied by the principal or superintendent, the parent or guardian may appeal to the Board.
 The Board’s decision shall be final.

 SECTION 4.
 Offenses and Consequences